 “I see Kate as a strong female figure of skill, adventure, love and spirit,” says Rebecca Wilson.
 “At the same time, like all of us, she was flawed, complicated and probably misunderstood.”

-Maggie dies in Victoria, far away from her beloved younger sister, Kate.
-At this stage in Kate’s tumultuous life, she had already lost her father, two sisters, two brothers and two of her children.
-Kate had been very close to Maggie.
-She reportedly spoke of suicide after Maggie’s death.
+With My Heart, Goes My Sister 2011, 120 x 120 cm Maggie, Kate’s sister, dies in Victoria, far away from Kate.
+At this stage in Kate’s tumultuous life, she had already lost members of her family and children of her own.
+Kate had been very close to Maggie and reportedly spoke of suicide after Maggie’s death.

 Artist Rebecca Wilson grew up in Forbes, where Kate Kelly spent the final years of her life and it was Rebecca’s relatives who gave Kate Kelly, then known under the alias Ada Hennessey, her first job as a domestic servant at Cadow Station.
 Wilson has deep family roots in the Central West.
 She is a descendant of the pioneering couple Pierce and Mary Collits, who founded the famous, heritage-listed Collits Inn at Hartley Vale at the western edge of the Blue Mountains.
 It is well known that Pierce Collits, who had been transported to Port Jackson from London in 1801 for receiving stolen goods, had many connections with bushrangers in his days running the Inn.
 It is likely that the Collits’ and their descendants had closer dealings with the Kelly gang than is fully recorded.

-printed in July 1880 in the Australasian Sketcher, a journal
+Fatal Bloodline – Glenrowan 2013, 120 x 120 cm A portrait of Ned Kelly based on Thomas Carrington’s engraving printed in July 1880 in the Australasian Sketcher, a journal

 of illustrations, engravings and articles about public and social life and events.